aertmann/brute-force/README.md

 Compatible with Neos 2.x + / Flow 3.x+

 Be aware that there are ways to circumvent this protection and it can be misused, see [Blocking Brute Force Attacks](https://www.owasp.org/index.php/Blocking_Brute_Force_Attacks) for more information.

+Note that the threshold is disabled in development context by default.
+To override it, create a ``Settings.yaml`` configuration file inside a ``Development`` folder inside a ``Configuration`` folder.

 ## Installation